gsoft-inc/wl-squide/docs/guides/develop-a-module-in-isolation.md

 ### index.tsx

 The `index.tsx` file is similar to the `bootstrap.tsx` file of an host application but, tailored for an isolated module.
-The key distinction is that, since the project is set up for local development, the module is registered with the [registerLocalModules](/reference/registration/registerLocalModules.md) function instead of the [registerRemoteModules](/reference/registration/registerRemoteModules.md) function:
+The key distinction is that, since the project is set up for isolated development, the module is registered with the [registerLocalModules](/reference/registration/registerLocalModules.md) function instead of the [registerRemoteModules](/reference/registration/registerRemoteModules.md) function:

 ```tsx !#8-10,14 remote-module/src/index.tsx
 import { createRoot } from "react-dom/client";